pikashoes/basic-photo-editing-tool/src/main/java/edu/uchicago/sooji1/pro_imageshop/README.txt

         2. Flip horizontally
         3. Drop shadow
     * Everything else can be undone/redone using the Undo/Redo buttons.
     * I have also added text when the mouse hovers over the toolbox buttons.

 3. Bucket Tool

+    >> What I've done <<
+    NOTE: Much like the "Saturate" and "Darker" tool that Prof. Gerber created, the user must select an area, and it will fill that area with the selected color.

 4. Select Tool

+    >> What I've done <<
+    I was not successful in implementing this tool in the allotted time.
+I tried to create it using a similar code to the base code for saturate and darker, but I could not keep the effects within the bounds and then "unselect" the area afterwards.

 5. Eyedropper Tool